 Annually, and on a case-by-case basis, students who are (1) unaccompanied and (2) are homeless or self-supporting and at risk of being homeless may be deemed an independent student by the Office of Financial Aid through the Unaccompanied Homeless Verification process.

-Students must complete and return the Unaccompanied Homeless Verification Form and supporting documentation to RaiderConnect by March 30, 2018 for the 2017-18 aid year and March 30, 2019 for the 2018-19 aid year.
+Students must complete and return the Unaccompanied Homeless Verification Form and supporting documentation to RaiderConnect by March 30, 2019 for the 2018-19 aid year.
 The submission of an Unaccompanied Homeless Verification Form does not guarantee the applicant will be deemed an independent student.
 Forms will be reviewed on a case-by-case basis and all information will be kept confidential.
 See our Important Dates page for processing timelines for Unaccompanied Homeless Youth Verification Forms and other financial aid documents.

 Upon receipt of an Unaccompanied Homeless Verification Form, the Office of Financial Aid will review the student’s circumstance and supporting documentation.
 Students who meet the definition of an unaccompanied homeless youth will be deemed an independent student for the aid year.